MicrosoftDocs/customer-insights/ci-docs/segments.md

 ## Track usage of a segment

-If you use segments in apps, which are based on the same Microsoft Dataverse organization that is connected with Customer Insights, you can track the usage of a segment.
+If you use segments in apps which are based on the same Microsoft Dataverse organization that is connected with Customer Insights, you can track the usage of a segment.
 For [Customer Insights segments used in customer journeys of Dynamics 365 Marketing](/dynamics365/marketing/real-time-marketing-ci-profile), the system informs you about the usage of that segment.

 When editing a segment that is being used within the Customer Insights environment, or in a customer journey in Marketing, a banner in the [segment builder](segment-builder.md) informs you about the dependencies.
 Inspect the dependency details directly from the banner or by selecting **Usage** in the segment builder.